 Round table "The Fall of the Berlin Wall: Past, Present, Future"

-The report was based on the diaries of Teymuraz Stepanov-Mamaladze, a former personal assistant and speechwriter of Edward Shevardnadze, a Minister of Foreign Affairs of the USSR.
+The lecture was based on a research project with an analytical approach into the (previously considered lost) diaries of Teymuraz Stepanov-Mamaladze.
+Stepanov-Mamaladze was personal assistant and speechwriter to the Minister of Foreign Affairs of the USSR at the time, Eduard Shevardnadze.

-This unique source presents an opportunity to look at the history of German reunification from a new perspective.
-Stepanov-Mamaladze was not a typical employee of the Ministry of Foreign Affairs of the USSR, and thus he could observe all the dynamic transformation of foreign policy like an anthropologist in the field.
+This unique source provides an opportunity to take a fresh look at the history of German reunification.
+Stepanov-Mamaladze was not a typical employee of the Ministry of Foreign Affairs and he observed the whole transformation of the changing foreign policy of perestroika like an anthropologist in the field.